tshowers/licky-lick/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Run 'ng run library-build' to build all libraries prior to running any of the standalone applications.

 * npm start
+* npm run library-build
 * npm run tester
 * npm run home
 * npm run news